Categories

 One of the first hoaxes was the finding of large and unusual footprints, discovered by a big game hunter of the time, Marmaduke Wetherell.
 He found large footprints, freshly made, in December of 1933, made casts of the prints and sent them off to the Natural Museum in London.

 Well, there was a whole lot of excitement about the first physical “evidence” of the Loch Ness Monster.
-However, the excitement didn’t last long, because the January following the finding of the prints, scientists announced that not only were the prints not that of an unknown beast, they were the prints of a hippopotamus foot, and a stuffed hippo foot, at that.
+However, the excitement didn’t last long: the January following the finding of the prints, scientists announced that not only were the prints not that of an unknown beast, they were the prints of a hippopotamus foot, and a stuffed hippo foot, at that.

-This photo shows what looks like a sea serpent with a small head on a long neck, and resembling known images of a pre-historic dinosaur known as the plesiosaur.
+This photo shows what looks like a sea serpent with a small head on a long neck, and resembling known images of a prehistoric dinosaur known as the plesiosaur.

 The photo was examined and was determined to be genuine, not the result of camera trickery, and investigation of the creature in comparison to the wave sizes put the creature’s neck to be a couple of feet in length.
-All well, and good, except that the “creature” in the photo was nothing more than a fake serpent neck attached to the back of a toy submarine.
+All well and good, except that the “creature” in the photo was nothing more than a fake serpent neck attached to the back of a toy submarine.

 How was the information about the faking of the photo discovered?
 One of the people that was involved with the hoax made a death bed confession in 1994 to that effect.
 And the person who was responsible for the hoax?
 None other than our friend, Marmaduke Wetherell.

 Why did Wetherell do this?
 A possible reason could be revenge after the embarrassment he received because of the fake footprint.
-However, once the photo was published by the Daily Mail, and once the world reacted so strongly to the photo, all involved probably felt it wouldn’t be too good an idea to come forward with a confession about what they had done, even if this was the intention9.
+However, once the photo was published by the Daily Mail, and once the world reacted so strongly to the photo, all involved probably felt it wouldn’t be too good an idea to come forward with a confession about what they had done, even if this was the intention.

 Current Research Efforts and Findings